S. S. Kresge

-Sebastian Spering Kresge (July 31, 1867 – October 18, 1966) was an American businessman.
-He created and owned two chains of department stores, the S. S. Kresge Company, one of the 20th century's largest discount retail organizations, and the Kresge-Newark traditional department store chain.
+Sebastian Spering Kresge (July 31, 1867 – October 18, 1966) was an American merchant and businessman.
+He created and owned two chains of department stores: the S. S. Kresge Company, one of the 20th century's largest discount retail organizations, and the Kresge-Newark traditional department store chain.
 The discounter was renamed the Kmart Corporation in 1977.

 Early life and education

 Kresge was born near Allentown, Pennsylvania, the son of Sebastian Kresge and the former Catherine Kunkle.
-Living on the family farm in Kresgeville (named for his ancestors) until he was 21 years old, he was educated in the local public schools, the Fairview Academy, in Brodheadsville, Pennsylvania, and at the Eastman Business College in Poughkeepsie, New York, from which he graduated in March 1889.
+Living on the family farm in Kresgeville (named for his ancestors, his great-great-grandfather being Conrad Kresge, a farmer and pioneer of Pennsylvania Dutch descent) until he was 21 years old, he was educated in the local public schools, the Fairview Academy, in Brodheadsville, Pennsylvania, and at the Eastman Business College in Poughkeepsie, New York, from which he graduated in March 1889.

 Career

 Following his graduation, he clerked in a hardware store for two years, then worked as a traveling salesman from 1892 to 1897.
 On March 20, 1897, Kresge began working for James G. McCrory, the founder of J.G.
 McCrory's, at a five and ten cent store in Memphis, Tennessee.
 He continued there for two years.

-In 1899 he founded his own company, with Charles J. Wilson, with an $8,000 investment in two five-and-ten-cent stores; one was in downtown Detroit, Michigan, for which he traded ownership in McCrory's.
+In 1897 he founded his own company, with Charles J. Wilson, with an $8,000 investment in two five-and-ten-cent stores; one was in downtown Detroit, Michigan, for which he traded ownership in McCrory's.
 In 1912, he incorporated the S.S.
 Kresge Company with 85 stores.
 The company was first listed on the New York Stock Exchange on May 23, 1918.
 During World War I, Kresge experimented with raising the limit on prices in his stores to $1.

 In 1923, he again started a new company, buying out L.S.
 Plaut & Co., a large traditional department store in Newark, New Jersey.
 He renamed the store Kresge-Newark, expanded it, and started branch stores.
 The new department store company was completely independent from the S.S.
 Kresge discount department store company.
 By 1924, Kresge was worth approximately $375,000,000 ($ in 2009 dollars) and owned real estate of the approximate value of $100,000,000.

 Personal life

 He was married and divorced at least twice by 1928.
+He had 6 children.
 Kresge and his family were members of Detroit's North Methodist Episcopal Church.
 He held membership in numerous organizations including four Masonic lodges and the Ancient Arabic Order of the Nobles of the Mystic Shrine, YMCA, the Detroit Athletic, Boat, and Golf Clubs, Rotary, and various commercial and automobiling societies.

 Kresge died on October 18, 1966, at the age of 99.